Swetha-R-02/Project_UG_Fuzzy/README.md

 * Chapter 1: Contains a basic definition and examples of Fuzzy Cognitive Map.
 * Chapter 2: Consists algorithm of FCM and problem description.
-* Chapter 3: Deals the factors for inculcating the happiness index in adolescence and Implementation of Fuzzy Cognitive Map
+* Chapter 3: Deals the factors for inculcating the happiness index in adolescence and Implementation of Fuzzy Cognitive Map This project is focused in finding the most influencing factor in boosting the happiness index in teens with the help of the Fuzzy Cognitive Map based on expert’s opinion.